auth0/docs/articles/protocols/saml/samlsso-auth0-to-auth0.md

 **In the Auth0 dashboard:** for Tenant 2

-1. Click on **"Clients"** link at left.
+1. Click on **"Applications"** link at left.

-2. Find the row for the client you created earlier, and click on the **"Add Ons"** icon to the right of the client name. (the angle bracket and slash icon)
+2. Find the row for the application you created earlier, and click on the **"Add Ons"** icon to the right of the application name. (the angle bracket and slash icon)
 3. Locate the box with the **"SAML2 WEB APP"** label and click on the circle toggle to turn it green.

 ![](/media/articles/saml/samlsso-auth0-to-auth0/samlsso-auth0-10.jpg)